Tissue & Bone Engineering – Houston, TX

 Benefits of Tissue & Bone Engineering Technology

-For maxillofacial surgery, loss of bone or tissue in the face can occur from a multiple etiology including trauma, infection, pathology, etc. The use of evolving technology in surgical techniques and tissue and bone engineering are an exciting area in which new developments greatly increase the capability of tissue and bone augmentation and have reduced morbidity and complications from donor sites.
+For maxillofacial surgery, loss of bone or tissue in the face can occur from multiple etiologies including trauma, infection, pathology, etc. The use of evolving technology in surgical techniques and tissue and bone engineering is an exciting area in which new developments greatly increase the capability of tissue and bone augmentation and have reduced morbidity and complications from donor sites.